 64%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a strong, highly actionable skill with excellent executable code examples covering multiple notification patterns (Slack, email, PagerDuty, SQL alerts, system tables).
-Its main weaknesses are the lack of inline validation/verification steps between operations and the monolithic structure that could benefit from splitting advanced topics (custom webhook handler, Slack formatter) into separate files.
-The error handling table is a nice touch but would be more effective as inline checkpoints.
+This is a highly actionable skill with excellent executable code examples covering multiple notification patterns (Slack, email, PagerDuty, custom webhooks, SQL alerts, system tables).
+Its main weaknesses are the lack of validation/verification steps between workflow stages and the monolithic structure that could benefit from splitting advanced topics into separate files.
+The error handling table is a strong addition.

 Suggestions

-Move the custom webhook handler (Step 3) and Slack formatter (Step 6) into separate referenced files to keep the main skill focused on core Databricks configuration.
+Split the custom webhook handler (Step 3), Slack formatter (Step 6), and SQL alert queries into separate referenced files to improve progressive disclosure and reduce the main skill's length.

 | Dimension | Reasoning | Score |